Advancing the Value of Ethnography

 The Future of Public Service in the United States

-Hear about the direct and indirect effects of recent federal actions on the integrity, scope, and ethical foundation of those in the public service sector.
+Learn about the immediate and longer-term effects of recent federal actions on public services and public sector work.

 Date & Time